What makes Chimera

 First, our riders are also our builders; everyone at Chimera has a direct connection to board design, shaping, building.

-Our boards are then sold directly to you, the customer.
 In this way you are able to buy a specialty, small batch, splitboard supported by years of design experience and shaped by actual splitboarders, at significant savings to industry-standard pricing.

-It doesn’t matter whether you’re riding a skate deck down a hill at the local golf course, unlocking a street spot with your friends, or standing on top of a pristine line miles from civilization; setting your own trail lies at the heart of snowboarding.
+It doesn’t matter whether you’re riding a skate deck down a hill at the local golf course, unlocking a street spot with your friends, or standing on top of a pristine line miles from civilization; setting your own track lies at the heart of snowboarding.

 How it Began

 Over a decade ago, most splits were clones of resort boards, and there were very few splitboard-specific shapes and designs.
 In 2009, Chimera Backcountry Snowboards was formed with simple goals; to be the first splitboard-only company, to meet the rapid progression in splitboarding, and to design and build splitboards that were optimized both for touring and for riding.

 Immediately, we realized a fundamental truth that has driven our entire approach; splitboard design is complicated - shaping a new board takes much more than CAD and a phone call to the factory.
 To truly design a board you must first learn to build one.
 You must be able to ride what you create, understand what worked (and what didn’t), throw it in the recycle pile and be riding an improved version within days.